zibhub/GNDMS/0.6.x/installation-guide/index.md

 ### Trouble Shooting

+**Server responds with BAD REQUEST 400, when submit a TaskFlow** : It might by that the plug-ins for the TaskFlow aren't installed correctly.
+Check if the plug-in path in your `$JETTY_HOME/gndms/grid.properties` is set correctly and that the folder contains the required jar files.

+**I'm using Ubuntu and GNDMS won't start and complains about invalid ELF format** : Yep, thats what you get for using Ubuntu...
+Problem is that we use JNA for low level file-system access like chmod and Ubuntu doesn't provide a valid libc in the usual path, just a stupid script.
+To get it working you need to tell JNA where the real libc is located usually u do this by suppling

+        -Djna.library.path=< path to your libc >

+: when starting the application server

+: For jetty something like:

+        java -Djna.library.path=/lib/i386-linux-gnu -jar start.jar

+: should be fine.

 **The client hangs after the "`Copy gsiftp: ...`" message.**
 : This can be a problem with your firewall configuration.
 It happens when the control-channel can be established but the